In this article we’re going to suggest ways best recruitment practices can help you achieve the goal of a meritocratic workplace, discussing:

 And if you’re interested in skimming even further below the surface of psychometric testing to achieve that true meritocracy, we can show you how.

-In addition to using psychometric testing for new hires, our Applicant Tracking System can process existing data to help you analyse what’s going on in current team.
+In addition to using psychometric testing for new hires, our Applicant Tracking System can process existing data to help you analyse what’s going on in the current team.
 This means you can identify gaps and actively tailor the questions and minimum criteria to plug those gaps when you carry out future recruitment campaigns.

-We look forward to helping you leverage your brand reputation using our next generation recruitment software.
+We look forward to helping you leverage your brand reputation using our next-generation recruitment software.
 You can realistically expect our Applicant Tracking System to have an immediate positive impact on your recruitment process and your business overall.